Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 Walker "Who's that?"<br>
 Gwyneth, comes out of hiding "Walker, you're alive.
 Thank god."<br>
 G "I wasn't sure if you would make it."<br>
-W "Nevermind that, where's cash?"<br>
+W "Nevermind that, where's the cash?"<br>
 G "The Feds chased us up the mountain creek.
 I don't know where we got separated.
 The entire thing was a blur."<br>
 G "I rode through the woods as fast as I could.
 At some point, the branches from the trees must have tangled on me."<br>
 G "I don't know where the money is.
 It's gone."<br>